bwindsor/typed-config/README.md

 This is an alternative way of supplying default values instead of using the `default` option when defining your `key`s.
 Just provide a `DictConfigSource` as the lowest priority source, containing your defaults.

 ### Writing your own `ConfigSource`s
 An abstract base class `ConfigSource` is supplied.
 You should extend it and implement the method `get_config_value` as demonstrated below, which takes a section name and key name, and returns either a `str` config value, or `None` if the value could not be found.
 It should not error if the value cannot be found, `Config` will throw an error later if it still can't find the value in any of its other available sources.
+To make it easier for the user try to make your source case insensitive.

 Here's an outline of how you might implement a source to read your config from a JSON file, for example.
 Use the `__init__` method to provide any information your source needs to fetch the data, such as filename, api details, etc. You can do sanity checks in the `__init__` method and throw an error if something is wrong.
 ```python